Summer Program Ideas

 Stanford Institutes of Medicine Summer Research Program (SIMR)

+You get a small stipend but you must pay room and board.
 8-week program in which students conduct biomedical research under an individual faculty supervisor.
 Students must be entering the 12th grade or have just graduated high school.
-Free (you are paid a small stipend, but must cover your own room/board).

 UC Berkeley Summer Focus